Phase transitions and equilibrium measures in random matrix models: Families of the equilibrium and critical measures on the real line

-The first formula in \eqref{derivativesMeasure} should be used in general in a weak sense: for any continuous and compactly supported function $f$ on $\R$,
+The original theorem in \cite{Buyarov/Rakhmanov:99} also asserts the existence of the right and left derivatives of $\lambda_t$, $c_t$, $I_\varphi[\lambda_t]$ at any $t\geq 0$, including $t\in\mathcal N $.
+For analytic fields the set $\mathcal N $ is empty and \eqref{derivativesMeasure} is true for any $t\geq 0$.
+Furthermore, the first formula in \eqref{derivativesMeasure} should be understood in general in a weak sense: for any continuous and compactly supported function $f$ on $\R$,

-However, since in our context the equilibrium measures are absolutely continuous with respect to the Lebesgue measure on $\R$, the differentiation of the measure $\lambda_t$ with respect to $t$ in \eqref{derivativesMeasure} can be understood in the strong sense of the standard differentiation of its density $\lambda_t'(x)=d\lambda_t(x)/dx$.

-\begin{proof} The detailed proof of Theorem \ref{lem:Buyarov/Rakhmanov:99} (under much less restrictive assumptions on $\varphi$) was given in \cite{Buyarov/Rakhmanov:99}.
-Here we just point out that for the real-analytic external field formulas \eqref{derivativesMeasure} can be established directly from Theorem \ref{lem:MFRa09a}.
+For analytic fields the support $S_t$ is a finite union of intervals, and measure $\lambda_t$ has an analytic density inside each interval.
+In this case, differentiation is understood in the strong sense.
+The proof of this part of the theorem is substantially simplified under assumption of the analyticity of the field, and we outline it next: \begin{proof} For real-analytic external fields formulas \eqref{derivativesMeasure} can be derived directly from Theorem \ref{lem:MFRa09a}.
 Indeed, a variation with respect to $t$ of the equilibrium property \eqref{equilibrium1} and of the normalization condition $\lambda_t(\R)=t$ yield that $d\lambda_t/dt$ is a probability measure with the logarithmic potential constant on $S_t$.
 Formula \eqref{density} shows that it is absolutely continuous with respect to the Lebesgue measure on $\R$, and that its density is of the form

 where $P$ is a polynomial.
-These property characterize the Robin measure of $S_t$, which establishes the first formula in \eqref{derivativesMeasure}.
+These properties characterize the Robin measure of $S_t$, which establishes the first formula in \eqref{derivativesMeasure}.
 Moreover, the constant value of $V^{d\lambda_t/dt}$ on $S_t$ must be the Robin constant of $S_t$, so that by differentiating \eqref{equilibrium1} we get that $dc_t/dt =\rho(S_t)$.

 Finally, by \eqref{extremalConst},

 From the first two identities in \eqref{derivativesMeasure}, just established, it follows that

 and it remains to observe that